relikd/baRSS/README.md

 Carthage just makes it more convenient.
 Download and unzip this project, navigate to the root folder and run `carthage bootstrap --platform macOS`.

-Next you need to clone [QLOPML](https://github.com/relikd/QLOPML) in the same folder where this project is located.
+Next, you need to clone [QLOPML](https://github.com/relikd/QLOPML) in the same folder where this project is.
-Alternatively you can simply delete the `QLOPML` project reference without much harm.
+Alternatively, you can simply delete the `QLOPML` project reference without much harm.
 `QLOPML` is a Quick Look plugin for `.opml` files.
 It will display the file contents whenever you hit space.